sensebox/osem-archiver/README.md

 This is the archive script of archive.opensensemap.org.
 It uses mongoexport, jq and curl to back up the data to sciebo.

+> ℹ️ This repository is the **old** openSenseMap archiver and is deprecated and archived.
+New archiver can be found here: <https://github.com/sensebox/openSenseMap-archive>

 ### Usage

 The best way to start and schedule daily archiving is to start a docker container from this with the following environment variables set: